IDEELResearch/tpallidum_genomics/README.md

   - the output bam is sorted  and some base filterng is additionally done using samtools.

-  - duplicates are sought and removed from the resuling bam using picard.
+  - duplicates are sought and removed from the resulting bam using picard.

   - Indels that may have been introduced during alignment steps are removed using GATK based on the REF intervals used in the alignment.